mehmetyucelsaritas/MLOps_Project/README.md

-# FireGPT: Intelligent Wildfire Response Assistant
+# FireGPT: Intelligent Wildfire Response Assistant Project Description

 ## 1. Overall Goal of the Project

-The primary goal of this project is to design and implement **FireGPT**, an intelligent, locally deployable decision support system intended to assist frontline wildfire responders in high-stakes emergency scenarios.
+The primary goal of this project is to design and implement **FireGPT**, an intelligent, deployable decision support system intended to assist frontline wildfire responders in high-stakes emergency scenarios.
 Motivated by the increasing frequency and severity of wildfires due to climate change and human activities, the system addresses the urgent need for data-driven management in dynamic fire conditions.

-FireGPT integrates **Retrieval-Augmented Generation (RAG)** with a **Large Language Model (LLM)** to provide real-time, context-aware action plans.
+FireGPT integrates **Retrieval-Augmented Generation (RAG)** with a **Large Language Model (LLM)** to provide context-aware action plans.
 By prioritizing operational robustness and low-latency performance, FireGPT aims to bridge advanced AI techniques with practical field constraints to improve safety and response effectiveness.

 ## 2. Data Strategy (Initial & Pre-processing)